Automaticity of non-positively curved $k$-fold triangle groups

 \begin{thm} Let $G$ be a non-positively curved $k$-fold triangle group.
 Then $G$ admits a language which is both regular and satisfies the fellow traveller property.
 Hence, $G$ is automatic. \end{thm}

 Non-positive curvature plays a crucial part in all of the arguments of the paper.
 Hyperbolic groups have long been known to be automatic (see \cite{Cannon84}), but it is still unknown if all of non-positively curved groups are.
 Furthermore, by the work of Leary and Minasyan \cite{LM21}, we know that non-positive curvature doesn't guarantee \textit{biautomaticity}.
-Coxeter groups were proven to be automatic by Davis and Shapiro in 1991 \cite{DS91}, but they were only shown to be biautomatic in 2022 by Osajda and Przytycki \cite{OP22}.
+Coxeter groups were proven to be automatic by Brink and Howlett in 1993 \cite{BH93}, completing the work of Davis and Shapiro from 1991 \cite{DS91}, but they were only shown to be biautomatic in 2022 by Osajda and Przytycki \cite{OP22}.
 Recently, more biautomatic structures were given in \cite{Santos25}.
-Another class, which is in spirit close to $k$-fold triangle groups, are small cancellation groups, which are known to be biautomatic by \cite{GS91}. \\
+Another class, which is in spirit close to $k$-fold triangle groups, are small cancellation groups, known to be biautomatic by \cite{GS91}.

 The main techniques used in proving Theorem \ref{automaticity thm} are disc diagram techniques and the angle structure setting introduced by Wise in \cite{Wise04}.
 A crucial step is the following lemma, which relates combinatorial geodesics in a non-positively curved $k$-fold triangle group with the $\cat(0)$ geodesics in its corresponding complex: